xrrocha/word-scrambler/README.md

 For the trained Java eye, the above code should be self-explanatory (or so one can hope 😉)

-We offer plenty of dispelling commentary below so read on!
+We offer plenty of clarifying commentary below so read on!

 ## ...Then in Kotlin